lachgarlahcen/github-lang-microservice/README.md

 - For every language :
     - Number of repos using this language ✅
     - The list of repos using the language ✅
-    - Framework popularity over the 100 repos (I didn't figure out how can i get Framework popularity from github)
+    - Framework popularity over the 100 repos (I didn't figure out how can i get Framework popularity from github api)
 ## Simple Authentication

 ### Request